What kind of projects do you work on as a ghostwriter?

 I have written, revised, and edited client work on topics including:

-- business management and leadership
+- business management, leadership, and transformation

 - B2B marketing and market research